CHCTW/DirectX12-Framework-/README.md

 ![image](https://user-images.githubusercontent.com/30221942/31986129-1bef2dea-b91c-11e7-8e8b-5a2790f47bc6.png)
 19. Execute Indirect : Using execute indirect drawing 8000 spheres(1984 triangles for each sphere).
 Also using frustum culling to cull out the spheres that will not  show in the camera frustum. https://www.youtube.com/watch?v=9GI294MPXeA&t=2s&index=10&list=PLvLvpclrF-V2Mdev5MhF7zl5RDFbaqnBF
 ![image](https://user-images.githubusercontent.com/30221942/32411080-10b9a7e0-c18f-11e7-8d76-2a855768f004.png)
+20. OcculusionQuery : An add up from unitest-19.
+Should be using query heap to query occulusion.
+But setPrediction works terriblly with execute indirect.
+Change to pixel shader approach to finish it.
+There will be disorder effect when camera moving to fast.
+This probally can be sovled by using bigger box? or other method.
+Can use more low resolution depth-buffer to gain more performance.

 ### 2. Graphics Techniques: Projects in this part is for demostaring some graphcis techniques(lighting, deffered shading...)